BerkeleyLearnVerify/Scenic/docs/new.rst

 This page describes what new features have been added in each version of Scenic, as well as any syntax changes which break backwards compatibility.
 Scenic uses semantic versioning, so a program written for Scenic 2.1 should also work in Scenic 2.5, but not necessarily in Scenic 3.0.
-You can run ``scenic --version`` to see which version of Scenic you are using.
+You can run :command:`scenic --version` to see which version of Scenic you are using.

 Scenic 2.x
 ++++++++++